cmkap/CV/README.md

 | **Business websites **       | A webapp for cust | HTML, CSS and JS           |
 | **Deployed NFT Storefront ** | A webapp for NFTs | JS, TypeScript, Rust, HTML |

-## Work Experience

-**Sainsburys, London** (06/17 to 09/21)
-_Online Assistant_

-• Using initiative to manage customer order complaints through to successful resolution.

-• Escalating customer complaints to senior management as required.

-• Wrote accurate and professional complaint response letters.

-• Directly delivering customer orders within expected timelines.

-• Updating CRM systems with sensitive and confidential customer data

-• Identifying errors with billing information, liaised with customer to resolve discrepancies, and manually updated billing systems when required.

-• Reviewing order data to understand cause of operational problems, as well as conducting and recommending remedial action.

-• Troubleshooting data systems to identify gaps and conducting manual overrides to ensure data is accurately reflected.

-**Orridge, London** (01/17 to 05/17)
-_Stock Controller_

-• Followed company procedures to ensure stocks were maintained as expected.

-• Utilised mathematical skills to count stock levels.

-• Travelled to various locations to carry out stock related tasks.

-• My role involved working as part of a team to monitor the stock levels for various businesses.

-• Worked unsociable hours to support the business through periods of high volume.

-• Regularly debriefed the relevant departments via e-mail regarding overnight shifts.

-**Marks and Spencer, London** (06/10 to 10/16)
-_Operations/Customer Service Assistant_

-• Received and organised stock within internal warehouse and store.

-• Updated data systems and relevant documentation to reflect accurate stock information.

-• Conducted daily checks on store operations and reported issues to relevant stakeholders

-to ensure store standards were maintained.

-• Managed cash, including opening and closing daily count, and ensured it was stored

-securely.

-• Opened and closed the store, as the designated key holder

-• Provided general customer assistance on the shop floor, including operating of store tills.

-• Acted as member of the emergency team by ensuring employees were aligned with

 emergency procedures and provided first aid support as required